microsoft/nni/docs/en_US/Tutorial/InstallationLinux.md

 ### Install NNI through source code

-  If you are interested on special or latest code version, you can install NNI through source code.
+  If you are interested in special or the latest code versions, you can install NNI through source code.

   Prerequisites: `python 64-bit >=3.5`, `git`, `wget`